younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 This also brings me to the primary downside of exit tests:

 They don't work on platforms that can't create and wait for subprocesses.
 Like that function just straight up won't compile if you try to build for iOS.
 So this means that it's currently limited to just macOS, Linux, FreeBSD, OpenBSD, and Windows.
-Supporting other platforms is something the Testing team is interested in, but wasn't included in the initial proposal because it would likely require a different approach.
-Which... fair.
+Supporting other platforms is something the Testing team is interested in and wants to do, but it's not a thing now because it would likely require a different approach or for other platforms to specifically support this.
+Which is fair.
 For iOS, the focus is on "never crashing the app", so I would expect iOS apps to actually throw an error or something instead of intentionally causing a crash.

 #### Attachments